3nr1c/structure/README.md

 $numeric->check(10.42);// false
 ```

+The left number must be *less than or equal to* the right number.

 ## Classes IntegerS and FloatS

 They both inherit from ```NumericS```.
 The only difference is that the **check** method of IntegerS uses ```is_integer```